ubports/ubuntu-touch-for-oneplus-one/README.md

-# ubuntu Touch for Oneplus One
+# Ubuntu Touch for Oneplus One
-Use this if you want to build Ubuntu touch for oneplus one

 ###How to install:
 https://forums.oneplus.net/threads/wip-ubuntu-touch-for-oneplus-one.266170/